Wusuluren/pythonanywhere/README.md

-# pythonanywhere
-some code running on http://post.pythonanywhere.com/
+some code running on wusu.ga